anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This specification carries over the main characteristics of BRSKI, namely:

-* The pledge is assumed to have got IDevID credentials during production, with which it can authenticate itself to domain components such as the registrar and to the MASA, the Manufacturer Authorized Signing Authority.
+* The pledge is assumed to have got IDevID credentials during its production.
+It uses them to authenticate itself to the MASA, the Manufacturer Authorized Signing Authority, and to the registrar, the access point of the target domain, and to possibly further components of the domain where it will be operated.

-* The pledge first obtains via the voucher exchange a trust anchor for authenticating the domain registrar and other entities in the target domain.
+* The pledge first obtains via the voucher exchange a trust anchor for authenticating entities in the domain such as the domain registrar.

-* The pledge then obtains for a device private key, called the LDevID secret, a domain-specific device certificate, called the LDevID certificate, along with its certificate chain.
+* The pledge then generates a device private key, called the LDevID secret, and obtains a domain-specific device certificate, called the LDevID certificate, along with its certificate chain.

 The goals of BRSKI-AE are to provide an enhancement of BRSKI for LDevID certificate enrollment using, alternatively to EST, a protocol that

-* support end-to-end authentication over multiple hops
+* supports end-to-end authentication over multiple hops

-* enable secure message exchange with any kind of transfer, including asynchronous delivery.
+* enables secure message exchange over any kind of transfer, including asynchronous delivery.

 Note: The BRSKI voucher exchange of the pledge with the registrar and MASA